oracle-livelabs/database/kubernetes-for-oracledbas/explore-cluster/explore-cluster.md

 4. Update the *manifest file* to instruct the *kube-scheduler* that `your-pod` **should not** run on the `$ORIG_NODE`

-    This uses quite an advanced feature, `podAntiAffinity`, simply to demonstrate how the *kube-scheduler* will pick a node based on constraints.
+    This uses quite an advanced feature, `nodeAffinity`, simply to demonstrate how the *kube-scheduler* can pick a node based on constraints.

     ```bash
     <copy>